Detective K: Secret of the Virtuous Widow

-Detective K: Secret of the Virtuous Widow (Korean: 조선명탐정: 각시투구꽃의 비밀) is a 2011 South Korean film based on the novel by Kim Tak-hwan, starring Kim Myung-min in the lead role.
-It was the 4th best selling Korean film of 2011.
+Detective K: Secret of the Virtuous Widow (Korean: 조선명탐정: 각시투구꽃의 비밀) is a 2011 South Korean period action comedy film based on the novel by Kim Tak-hwan, starring Kim Myung-min in the lead role.
+It is the 4th highest-grossing Korean film of 2011.

 Plot

 In 1782, 16 years after Jeongjo became the King of Joseon, a series of murders occurs.
 King Jeongjo believes the murders may belong to a conspiracy by government officials to cover up tributary payments.
 King Jeongjo then gives Detective K (Kim Myung-min) a secret order to find out who is behind the killings.

 When Detective K goes to question the jailed city governor, he discovers that the governor has just been murdered.
 Detective K then pulls out the murder weapon: a long metal needle that is jammed into the back of the governor's head.
 Furthermore, Detective K discovers a clue to the murderer's identity.
 Remnants of the regional Wolfsbane flower are found near the long metal needle.
 But, while Detective K is holding the murder weapon, prison guards come into the cell and assume that Detective K murdered the city governor.
 Now imprisoned, Detective K awakes to find dog fancier Seo-pil (Oh Dal-su) standing over him.
 Seo-pil helps Detective K escape from prison.

 Because of this incident, King Jeongjo demotes Detective K and reassigns him to Jeokseong to investigate the case of a woman thought to have killed herself after the death of her husband.
 But, this reassignment is more of a ruse for Detective K to get to Jeokseong – the area where the Wolfsbane flower blooms.

 As Detective K and Seo-pil investigate in Jeokseong, they come across lady Han Kaek-ju (Han Ji-min), who works as a commission agent and controls large groups of merchants.
 Detective K and Seo-Pil suspect that Han Kaek-ju and the head of the Noron political party Minister Im (Lee Jae-yong) are embezzling taxes to pay off politicians.
 Meanwhile, Detective K also investigates the case of the woman who reportedly committed suicide after the death of her husband and comes to the conclusion that these two cases are somehow related.